@testdino/playwright, so no upload step is needed.

 Active Test Runs

-With streaming enabled, the Test Runs page displays a collapsible Active Test Runs section.
+The Test Runs page displays a collapsible Active Test Runs section.
 Each active run shows a progress bar, live result counts, commit, branch, and CI source.

 For sharded runs, the run is labeled SHARDED with tabs for each shard.
 Select a tab to view its workers and currently executing tests.